FryggFR/Wazuh-MISP/README.md

 # Know issues & Work in progress...

 1) The script sends a duplicate alert to the Stormshield alerts, generating 2 lines in the Wazuh dashboard.
+2) Sometimes, it send this error (*wazuh-integratord ERROR  While running custom-misp.py -> integrations.
+Output:*) in wazuh dashboard.
+But it still sends the request and still generates the alert in Wazuh.